You know what I think if they came to an interim agreement just to save face for Obama?

 As I said, I hate being redundant here, but I think this is relevant.

-They were animated, they did everything they could to f to stop it.
+They did Everything they could to stop it.

-This peace march, this peace, all the protests, all the die-ins on the state of the uh Capitol building, to replicate what would happen at the very moment of a nuclear blast, to all the Hollywood actors and actresses going on TV and bleating about the dangers of nuclear weapons and blaming every Republican president on earth for their spread and their proliferation and demanding that it be stopped,
+To all the Hollywood actors and actresses going on TV and bleating about the dangers of nuclear weapons and blaming every Republican president on earth for their spread and their proliferation and demanding that it be stopped.

 He was Mr. Sanity.